 This review details the lunch menu at Carnation Café.
-You can view the current menu here.
 Carnation Café also serves breakfast, and we had heard a number of great things about the breakfast menu.
 Likewise, the lunch menu is very solid and the prices are very reasonable.
 Overall, Carnation Café is probably one of the best dining options at Disneyland Resort.
 For its price point, you absolutely cannot go wrong or do better.

 I mentioned some history associated with Carnation Café at the start of this post.
 The former tenants of the space are not the only elements of history at the Café!
-Chef Oscar Martinez is probably one of the most well-known Cast Members at Disneyland, and is the only Disneyland Cast Member to have received a 55 years of service pin (soon, a 60 years pin!).
+Chef Oscar Martinez is probably one of the most well-known Cast Members at Disneyland, and is the only Disneyland Cast Member to have received a 60 years of service pin.

 It is rumored that he is soon retiring, and as one of the people who is responsible for making the Carnation Café great, he will be missed.
 If you happen to see him while you’re there, be sure to say hello to him!

-Sarah got the aforementioned Green Chile Burger.
 From the homemade brioche bun to the cheese to the burger itself, this burger was incredible.
-I could have done without the chile, but since it was Sarah’s burger, I didn’t have that option.
+I could have done without the chile, but otherwise exceptional.
 It was one of the best Disney burgers I’ve ever tasted, and it’s another item that we’d both highly recommend.